AmbireTech/adex-protocol/README.md

 Third-party validators may require fees to participate in your channel (campaign).
 With OUTPACE, there's a convenient way of doing that, by just including an entry in the balances tree.
 Furthermore, the fees can be ongoing (e.g. per 1k events, or per minute), taking advantage of the micropayments capability of OUTPACE.

-In practice, a validator fee paid out proportionally to the distributed funds also works as the cancellation fee: if the cancel the campaign early, the full validator fee will be distributed without any real work done, giving the publisher-side platform an incentive to allow this.
+In practice, a validator fee paid out proportionally to the distributed funds also works as the cancellation fee: if the cancel the campaign early, the full validator fee will be distributed without any real work done, giving the publisher-side validator an incentive to allow this.

 ### Validator consensus

-In a minimal setup, we have two validators defending opposite interests (advertiser-side platform, publisher-side platform).
+In a minimal setup, we have two validators defending opposite interests (advertiser-side, publisher-side).

 This setup, by itself, does not imply any additional trust: each new state has to be approved by both the paying side and the receiving side (essentially, a 2 out of 2 setup).
 Essentially, the sender signs a new state, which pays more to the receiver, but we require both to sign off, otherwise the sender would be able to arbitrarily manipulate the balances.
 To learn more, you can read [Understanding payment channels](https://blog.chainside.net/understanding-payment-channels-4ab018be79d4) or [state channels](https://www.jeffcoleman.ca/state-channels/).